drcz/the-miracle-mountain/README.md

 This game I've been working on mostly at nights, on December 2014, February, March and April 2015.

-As an art director I am more than pleased with the result.
+As an art director I am more than pleased with the result; as a programmer I remain silent.

 Its premiere was on International Workers' Day, here: http://chuj.co.nf/cudowna-gora/run.html

-I made two advertisements in case the tv might be interested:
+I made two advertisements in case the tv was interested: https://vine.co/v/ezzn6V0VUrm https://vine.co/v/eWKOUaMrted

-https://vine.co/v/ezzn6V0VUrm

-https://vine.co/v/eWKOUaMrted

 Special thanks go to Jakub D. for detailed testing and providing me with room and other asortiments, to Panicz Godek, Mr Piotruś, Mr Kubak and my wife for testing and encouragement,